Myanmar National Airlines: Economy class

 Economy class is offered on all of MNA's aircraft.
-The Economy Class seats are 17.2 in (44 cm) in width on the Boeing 737-800 and 18 in (46 cm) on Embraer 190 aircraft with 32 in (81 cm) of pitch, while the ATR 72-600 and Grand Caravan offer 17 in (43 cm) in width and a seat pitch between 30 and 32 inches.
+The Economy Class seats are 17.2 in (44 cm) in width on the Boeing 737-800 and 18 in (46 cm) on Embraer 190 aircraft with 32 in (81 cm) of pitch, while the ATR 72-600 and Cessna 208 Caravan offer 17 in (43 cm) in width and a seat pitch between 30 and 32 inches.
 In-seat power outlet and streaming inflight entertainment is offered only on the Boeing 737-800 aircraft.

 Inflight entertainment

 Myanmar National Airlines offers streaming in-flight entertainment called airstreamUB on its Boeing 737-800 aircraft.
 Passengers will be able to watch movies, TV shows and listen to music via in-seat monitors or on their own smartphone, tablet (iOS or Android), or laptop over a wireless connection on board the aircraft. airstreamUB is available free of charge.
 Customers travelling in business class also have the option to access airstreamUB on the in arm monitor fitted in their seat.
+There are inflight magazines on board the Boeing 737-800 and the ATR 72-600.